 If you are dealing with raw land, the cost to run utilities to it can be very expensive.
 You will have a better shot at finding buyers when the utilities are already in place.
 There should be roads with direct access to the property.
 You should consider clearing the land to make it ready to build for your potential buyers.
 By taking care of these things before trying to sell, you will attract more buyers simply by the ease of development and the visual aesthetic you create.

 How Can You Add Value?

 The best way to add value to the land is through development.
 Get quotes from different developers and home builders to find out how much it would take to add a structure to your lot.
 If you don’t want to make that kind of financial commitment, there are still a few things you can do.
-You can increase the value of your Philadelphia land by removing trees, planting some wildflowers, clearing old slabs or remnants from old structures, taking down worn fencing, and making any other improvement that will get the land ready to build.
-Increasing the visual appeal of the property will also generate more interest and attention when trying to sell your land in Philadelphia.
+You can increase the value of your Nationwide land by removing trees, planting some wildflowers, clearing old slabs or remnants from old structures, taking down worn fencing, and making any other improvement that will get the land ready to build.
+Increasing the visual appeal of the property will also generate more interest and attention when trying to sell your land in Nationwide.